-Example: A shop owner wants to open a new shop and wants to install a video surveillance system.
+Example: A shop owner wants to open a new shop and wants to install a video surveillance system to prevent vandalism.
 He can show, by presenting statistics, that there is a high expectation of vandalism in the near neighbourhood.
 Also, experience from neighbouring shops is useful.
 It is not necessary that a damage to the controller in question must have occurred.
+As long as damages in the neighbourhood suggest a danger or similar, and thus can be an indication of a legitimate interest.
 It is however not sufficient to present national or general crime statistic without analysing the area in question or the dangers for this specific shop.

 - 21. - 22.
-Imminent danger situations may constitute a legitimate interest, such as shops selling precious goods (e.g. jewellers), or areas that are known to be typical crime scenes for property offences (e.g. petrol stations). - 23.
+Imminent danger situations may constitute a legitimate interest, such as banks or shops selling precious goods (e.g. jewellers), or areas that are known to be typical crime scenes for property offences (e.g. petrol stations). - 23.
 The GDPR also clearly states that public authorities cannot rely their processing on the grounds of legitimate interest, as long as they are carrying out their tasks, Article 6 (1) sentence 2.